 - Offer a Parental Support Evening covering topics such Literacy, Numeracy, ICT and Welfare

 Parent(s) wishing to appeal against the academy’s decision should complete an appeal form stating the reason for the appeal based on the published admissions criteria.
 The appeal form and guidance notes for appeals can be downloaded at the bottom of the page.
-Completed forms should be sent to [address to be confirmed shortly].
 The appeals will be heard in private by an Independent Appeal Panel.
 The Clerk to the Appeal Panel will make an appointment within a reasonable time.

 - Appeals may be made in English or the parents’/carers’ first language.